 The Alabama Gulf Coast has always been home to sea wrecks plus a wide array of sea life including stingrays, crabs, jellyfish, octopi, snapper, algae and mollusks.
 But thanks to recent efforts by the Alabama Gulf Coast Reef and Restoration Foundation, the largest artificial reef program in the United States now offers even more to explore.
-There are a number of great sites right off the shores of Gulf Shores and Orange Beach.
+There are a number of great sites right off the shores of Gulf Shores and Orange Beach you can explore while you are staying at Gulf Shores Vacation Rentals.

 The latest chapter of Gulf Coast reef development includes several new dive sites.